ibexa/documentation-developer/docs/commerce/transactional_emails/transactional_emails.md

 ---
-description: With transactional emails you can notify end users about changes in the status of user registration, password recovery, orders, payments, shipments, and so on.
+description: With transactional emails you can notify end users about changes in the status of user registration, password recovery, orders, payments, shipments, and more.
 edition: commerce
 ---